directdemocracy-vote/doc/README.md

 - Description of the law to be applied in the area.
 - A question (usually do you agree with this proposal?)
 - A list of possible answers (usually yes/no/abstention)
-- A list of acknowledged trusters with a minimum trust level for each one.
+- A list of acknowledged trusters with a minimum citizen reputation for each one.
 - A deadline for the publication of results.
 It should be published on the internet, so that everyone can see it.